-Please be advised that the fall solar outage season will begin September 28 and last through October 14.
+Please be advised that the fall solar outage season will begin September 28 and last through October 15.
 A solar or sun transit outage is an electromagnetic phenomenon wherein a station downlink is temporarily unable to receive a satellite signal due to interference from the sun as it passes behind the satellite.
 Solar outages occur on a predictable schedule and affect downlinks in the U.S. for about five consecutive days, for as much as six minutes a day, twice each year.
-Fall solar outage times and locations are posted here:
+There is a pull-down menu in the lower-left corner of the home page of www.prss.org that allows you to get specific dates for solar outages for your geographic location.
+To obtain solar outage information for your location, click on your state or territory in the pull-down menu.
+(The new PRSS.org site supports the latest desktop versions of Chrome, Safari and Firefox, as well Internet Explorer 9 and 10.
+The site will work with Internet Explorer 8, but portions of some pages may not appear or will be broken.
+For the best user experience, it’s advised that you upgrade your browser to IE 9 or higher.)

 The following rules apply to all solar outages:

-4. These predictions are based on a standard 365-day year, with allowances made for 2012 being a leap year.
+4.)
+These predictions are based on a standard 365-day year.
 The variations from year to year are so small that separate predictions for each year are not necessary.

 We encourage stations and producers to take the following steps in preparation for solar outages in your region: